 I have found someone's pet, what should I do?

-If you find a loose dog, check to see if there is a Rye dog license on the collar.
-You may call the Rye Police to find out who the owner is.
-If you are unable to determine the owner, you may bring the dog to Woodes Kennels who will hold the dog until the owner calls.
-You may also hold the dog until the owner calls for it.
-Contact the police department so we are aware of where the dog is in case the owner calls.
+If you find a loose pet, check to see if there are any ID tags on the collar.
+You also may call the Rye Police to find out who the owner is if there is a dog license.
+If you are unable to determine the owner, you may bring the pet to New Hampshire SPCA who will hold the pet until the owner calls.
+You may also hold the pet until the owner calls for it.
+Contact the police department so we are aware of where the pet is in case the owner calls.

 What can I do about the dog next door that is left outside and continually barks?